iammati/site-core/docs/rendering/engine.md

     use TYPO3\CMS\Extbase\Persistence\Repository;

-    class AccordionsRepository extends Repository
+    /** Empty repository as placeholder to get magic methods just like findAll etc. */ class AccordionsRepository extends Repository
     {
     }
     ```

-    Example code of an Accordions repository.
+    Example code of an Accordion repository.
     <div class="mb-1"></div>

     <div class="note">
         The repository can stay empty with no custom methods at all.
-It extends the default repository provided by TYPO3 which offers the main functionality.
+It extends the default repository provided by TYPO3 which offers the main functionality e.g. `findAll` or `findByUid` which are essential for `site/site-core`.
     </div>
 </details>